 Crowds were an issue the filmmakers were concerned about.
 George was played by Oliver Ford Davis, of Star Wars, Game of Thrones, and Kavanagh QC fame, and who was just off to shoot Father Brown.

 “He was George,” emphasises Karen.
 “And then we had Oli Meredith [playing Tom], who I would say 100 per cent is an up-and-coming star.
 He was just so compelling.”
 After The Silence, Oli got a part in a new Netflix series.

 “We were really lucky with the whole team,” says Karen.
 They all agree.

 Producer Pete says, “When everything goes swimmingly well, you understand how good your crew are.”
-One of the problems the team encountered was weather – one minute sunshine, the next overcast.
-Typical seaside weather, which the team used to their effect in creating the film’s atmosphere.
+One of the problems the team encountered was weather -one minute sunshine, the next overcast.
+Typical seaside weather, which the team used to their effect in creating The Silent’s atmosphere.

 But it was the combo of months of preparation plus thinking on their feet that got the film made in the planned three days, including a fascinating shot from a cherry picker.